pytorch/pytorch.github.io/_posts/2023-03-16-accelerated-diffusers-pt-20.md

 ## Acknowledgement

-The authors are grateful to the PyTorch team for their insights, assistance and suggestions during the elaboration of this post, and for creating such excellent software.
-We are particularly indebted to [Hamid Shojanazeri](https://www.linkedin.com/in/hamid-nazeri), [Grigory Sizov](https://www.linkedin.com/in/christianpuhrsch/), [Christian Puhrsch](https://www.linkedin.com/in/christianpuhrsch/), [Driss Guessous](https://www.linkedin.com/in/drissguessous1/), [Michael Gschwind](https://www.linkedin.com/in/michael-gschwind-3704222/) and [Geeta Chauhan](https://www.linkedin.com/in/geetachauhan/).
+The authors are grateful to the PyTorch team for creating such excellent software.